 Steve Kaufmann is a seasoned financial executive and angel investor with over 25 years of professional experience.
 Most recently, he was co-founder, Executive Vice President and Chief Financial Officer of Lattice Communications, LLC, a privately-held operator of wireless communications towers.
 Formed in 1999 with the financial support of an investment group including Oak Hill Strategic Partners, L.P., a Robert M. Bass-affiliated exchange fund, Lattice grew to be one of the top 10 operators in the industry prior to the sale of the company’s towers in 2004/2005.
 Prior to co-founding Lattice, Steve was co-owner of The Crisler Company, a boutique investment banking firm, where he arranged debt and equity financings and provided merger and acquisition advisory services to clients in the media and communications industry.

 Since 1994, Steve has been an investor in a wide variety of private ventures including Digex Inc., an internet service provider; Regent Communications, Inc., a radio broadcasting company; Bluegrass Cable Partners, an operator of cable television systems; USinternetworking, Inc., an application service provider; Blue Chip Broadcasting, a radio broadcasting company; ProfitLogic, Inc., a retail profit optimization software firm; and Telephia, Inc., a provider of syndicated consumer research to the telecommunications and mobile media markets.
-He is also a limited partner in Avalon Equity Fund, a New York City-based SBIC focusing on the media and communications industry and an investor in Wolf Point Growth Partners, a Chicago-based search fund.
+He is also an investor in Wolf Point Growth Partners, a Chicago-based search fund.

-Steve holds an MBA from the Stanford Graduate School of Business and a B.S. in Industrial and Systems Engineering from The Ohio State University where he serves as an advisor to the chair of the ISE department.
+Steve holds an MBA from the Stanford Graduate School of Business and a B.S. in Industrial and Systems Engineering from The Ohio State University.

 Bob Oster started his career as a professional economist and corporate banker with Bank of America.
 He then moved on to corporate finance positions with a number of Silicon Valley-based companies.
 In 1983, he joined Oracle Corporation as Vice President-Finance and Administration and was responsible for Oracle’s initial public offering in 1986.